cthulhustig/autojimmy/README.md

    ```

 ## Common Issues

+### Windows: Installing requirements.txt fails for Python 3.12
+At the time of writing Python 3.12 is relatively new and the precompiled wheels used by some
+packages have not yet been rebuilt for it.
+The wheels will automatically be built as part of
+the install, however, this will fail with the error below if you don't have the Visual Studio
+Build Tools installed on your system.

+> ERROR: Could not build wheels for frozenlist, multidict, which is required to install pyproject.toml-based projects

+One solution to this is to simply use Python 3.11 until package maintainers have had time to
+update them for Python 3.12.

+Alternatively, you can install the Visual Studio Build Tools by following these steps:
+1. Download the Visual Studio Build Tools installer from https://visualstudio.microsoft.com/visual-cpp-build-tools/
+2. Run the installer
+3. When prompted to choose which Workloads to install, check "Desktop development with C++"
+   then click the Install button in the lower right corner
+4. Once the installer has completed, re-run the command to install requirements.txt

 ### Windows: Microsoft Defender SmartScreen prevents the installer from running
 This happens because the installer executable isn't digitally signed so Windows doesn't